conda-incubator/conda-project/README.md

 This repository is configured with [Pre-Commit.ci](https://pre-commit.ci/), which will automatically fix Pull Requests to comply with the above linters.

-The pre-commit Conda package is included in the development environment.yml file.
+The pre-commit conda package is included in the development environment.yml file.
 To install the hooks in your local clone run

 ```